kaiqueard/Portifolio/README.md

 ## MULTIMEDIA APPLICATION

 Evaluation project using the "Processing" platform, a great project.
 We used exclusively Java and became more accustomed to using functions.
+Made for elementary students, helping classes.

 Technologies: Java